 - Crockpot Mulled Cider Recipe: See how to make this heavily spiced cider in a crockpot, great for serving at a holiday party.
 You can choose to include rum or brandy, or not.

-- Spiced Hot Cocoa Recipe: Enjoy your hot chocolate with warming spices of nutmeg and cinnamon, served in a steaming mug with a cinnamon stick to stir it.
+- Tahini and Spice Hot Cocoa Recipe: Enjoy your hot chocolate with warming spices of nutmeg and cinnamon, served in a steaming mug with a cinnamon stick to stir it.

 - Cooked Eggnog Recipe: You won't have to worry as much about food safety with this eggnog as the eggs are cooked in a custard before the heavy cream and rum are added.
 Of course, nutmeg is sprinkled on top.